MK2112/minicorpus/Readme.md

 1. For embedding, [E5-Large](https://huggingface.co/intfloat/e5-large) was replaced with [E5-Base-4k](https://huggingface.co/dwzhu/e5-base-4k), which is smaller and faster, but [reported to perform worse](https://mono.software/2024/11/07/testing-embedding-models-rag/) than E5-Large representation-wise.
 We addressed this by raising the context window size from E5-Large's default 512 tokens to 1024 tokens.
 Furthermore, we deviate from the default model by employing scaled dot-product attention for E5-Base-4k, because it was found to further accelate inference.
 2. Cluster exclusion was done manually, as per paper.
 While we found and excluded the exact same amount of clusters with the same clusters described as examples by the paper, differences in cluster selection may have occured.

 The reproduction dataset showed deviations from the benchmark results produced for MiniPile.
-These were observed both in the positive and negative direction on the 160M architecture.
-Results on ARC-Challenge and MMLU deteriorated by 10.9% and 15% respectively, while HellaSwag, WinoGrande and BLiMP improved in the single digit percentage range.
-However, Lambada perplexity scores were reduced by 38.9% Lambada (OpenAI) and 55% Lambada (Std).
-This indicates that the produced dataset may be tilted in a slightly different direction content-wise due to embeddings or cluster selection.
-The single digit percentage point improvements witnessed on a majority of the benchmarks lead us to conclude that the reproduction is within the margin of error and therefore successful.
+These were observed both in the positive and negative direction on the Pythia 160M architecture.
+Most strongly deviating results were witnessed on ARC-Challenge (-10.9%) and MMLU (-15%) respectively, while HellaSwag (+1.72%), WinoGrande (+8.52%) and BLiMP (+5.53%) improved.<br>
+Notably, Lambada perplexity scores were reduced by 38.9% on Lambada OpenAI and 55% on Lambada Std.
+This indicates a potential tilt in the produced dataset in a slightly different direction content-wise, compared to the original MiniPile, due to embeddings or cluster selection.
+The single digit percentage point improvements witnessed on a majority of the benchmarks lead us to conclude that the reproduction shows characteristics in accordance with the paper's results and is within the margin of error.
+The deviations are sufficiently explainable.
+Even with our assumptions and changes to the methodology in place, we do not witness a fundamental departure from the paper's results overall.
+We therefore deem the reproduction successful.

 ## Improving the MiniPile Pipeline, Practically

-The MiniPile pipeline can be improved by sampling a data subset that is ideally even smaller than MiniPile and yet more representative of the original Pile Deduplicated.<br>
+The MiniPile pipeline can be improved by finding a way of sampling a data subset that is ideally even smaller than MiniPile and yet more representative of the original Pile Deduplicated.<br>
 Ultimately resulting in success, several attempts were undertaken to improve the MiniPile pipeline for these objectives.<br>
 All individual ideas are documented extensively in the fourth chapter's Jupyter Notebook [`04_improve_minipile.ipynb`](./04_improve_minipile.ipynb), which lays out the intentions and reasonings more thoroughly.
-The following ideas (and ablation studies) were conducted:
+The following ideas and ablation studies were conducted:

 1. Cluster-Proportionate Sampling (`04_distill_pile_embed_idea_1_proportionate.py`)
 2. Hybrid Loss-Based Sampling (`04_distill_pile_embed_idea_2_lossi_1.py` and `04_distill_pile_embed_idea_2_lossi_2.py`)